-The paucity of covarying relationships between precipitation and other environmental variables such as channel morphology and water quality support our premise that the TCP is an exemplary region to conduct space for time substitutions to make useful ecological predictions regarding climate change.
-We expected precipitation to covary with flow regime, water quality, canopy coverage, and stream geomorphology.
-However, while study sites separated horizontally in ordination space according to their annual precipitation, relatively few predictors in our analysis covaried with precipitation save for a negative relationship with water conductance (Fig. 2, Table 3).
-We attribute the increasing conductivity with aridity to several factors.
-The inherently larger water shed area that perennial arid streams have in comparison to mesic streams of similar discharge results in greater opportunity for surface evaporation and more water contact with soils, before reaching the stream (Williams 1999).

-Contrary to our predictions, flash index and Low-Flow Pulse Percent (LFPP) did not covary with annual rainfall.
-Hydrologic flashiness exhibited weak, negative relationships with drainage area and mean daily discharge.
-Smaller drainage areas often have higher flashiness due to hydrograph mixing accompanying flood routing through stream networks and other scale-dependent runoff factors (Baker et al. 2004).
-Increasing watershed size with declining annual precipitation was intentional and necessary to maintain wadeable, perennial stream habitats throughout the gradient.
-Unlike flashiness, LFPP showed a weak, negative relationship with the proportion of forested riparian zone which could have exacerbated low-flows during dry seasons by up-taking groundwater and evapotranspiration (Connor et al. 2013).
-Average daily discharge and the proportion of forested riparian zone represent drivers of hydrologic variation that act at the watershed scale, outside of precipitation gradient effects.

-The fish communities displayed a pattern of increasing diversity moving from the drier to wetter sides of the survey region (Fig. 3).
-This may have been mediated by changes in water quality and sediment composition along the gradient.
-Fish Shannon diversity correlated positively with precipitation, but negatively with conductivity and NH4+, canopy coverage and LFPP (Table 5).

-Elevated conductivity and NH4+ in semi-arid streams exhibited levels similar to urbanized streams (Hatt et al. 2004), creating stressful osmotic and toxic conditions for fish (Redding and Schreck 1983; Lock and Wendelaar Bonga 1991).
+The fish communities displayed increasing diversity moving from the drier to wetter sides of the survey region.
+Fish diversity increased with precipitation but was negatively related to conductivity, NH4+, and canopy coverage.
+Elevated conductivity and NH4+ in semi-arid streams exhibited levels similar to urbanized streams (Hatt et al. 2004), creating stressful osmotic and toxic conditions for fish (J. M. Redding and Schreck 1983; Lock and Wendelaar Bonga 1991).
 Elevated NH4+ has been shown to be directly toxic to many fish (Randall and Tsui 2002) and has also fueled cytotoxic algal growth (Fetscher et al. 2015).
 Elevated solute concentrations were likely driven by evaporation, the watershed area/discharge ratio, and the greater influence of wastewater effluent on low discharge streams that typify semi-arid streams (Williams 1999; Dehedin et al. 2013).
-We also noted but did not quantify higher concentrations of silt in the semi-arid streams with prohibitive implications for nesting species (Jones et al. 2015).
 We interpreted these patterns to mean that as conditions become drier, water quality imposes abiotic filters on fish assembly which reduce overall community diversity and selects for taxa with specialized adaptations for the harsh conditions.
+The negative relationship between fish diversity and canopy coverage was attributed to incomplete leaf-emergence in deciduous canopies prior to May.